hassaan4584/Swiftjective-C/_posts/2020-6-10-The-Big-Update.md

 Look, I'm not out in the streets in a Lamborghini wearing rock star shades bumping my beats while the money pours in wearing a shirt that says "I MAD$ IT".
 But, I'm also _not_ putting out something that gets no traction and that's not by accident.

-What we do often overlook is that success takes time.
+What we do often overlook is that any form of success takes time.
 People want to be some incarnation of an indie, but rarely face the reality of having to work on your product for five years before you hit momentum.

 This goes against almost all of the product advice you hear on the Internet.
 If your thing doesn't work, you need to give up on the thing, right?